rhemanth832/Discord_Clone/README.md

-# 💬 Discord Clone – Made with Django
+# 💬 Echo Room – A Real-Time Communication Platform for Modern Teams
 ![image](https://github.com/user-attachments/assets/9e61efba-0131-4694-a305-5bed799ed7a2)

-This project is a simple **Discord-inspired web application** built using the Django framework.
+This project is a simple **web application** built using the Django framework.
 It demonstrates core full-stack development concepts like:

 - User authentication
 - Dynamic content rendering